ML-Course-2025/session6/material/activity1.md

 <details>
 <summary>Click for Sample Answers</summary>

 1.  **Differences:** MNIST has 28x28 pixel grayscale images (1 channel) of simple, centered digits.
-CIFAR-10 has 32x32 pixel color images (3 channels) of more complex real-world objects with varied backgrounds and positions.
+CIFAR-10 has 32x32 pixel color images ([3 channels](https://en.wikipedia.org/wiki/Channel_(digital_image)#RGB_images)) of more complex real-world objects with varied backgrounds and positions.
 CIFAR-10 is significantly more complex visually.
 2.  **Normalization:** It scales pixel values to a smaller range (0 to 1).
 Neural networks train more effectively and stably with smaller input values, preventing issues where large input values might lead to exploding gradients or slow convergence.
 3.  **Flatten Layer:** It converts the 2D (or 3D for color) image matrix into a 1D vector.
 Standard `Dense` layers in an ANN expect 1D input, so flattening is necessary to feed the image data into the fully connected network structure.
 4.  **ReLU:** Rectified Linear Unit outputs the input if it's positive (`max(0, x)`) and zero otherwise.
 It introduces non-linearity efficiently and helps prevent the vanishing gradient problem during training in deep networks.